The Day of Atonement in the Sancturay

 E. The scapegoat was sent into the wilderness.
 Thus, sin was cleansed from the people and the sanctuary.

 F. All people began the new year with a clean slate.

 The Literal Atonement

 The below steps represent the literal atonement events.
 Each point below represents the corresponding point above:

 B. Jesus, as our High Priest, restores people to God’s image.
 “Seeing then that we have a great High Priest who has passed through the heavens, Jesus the Son of God, let us hold fast our confession.
 For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
 Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:14-16 also Romans 8:29).

 C. The judgment provides records to confirm lives—good and bad—and then removes the records of sin from the heavenly sanctuary.
 “And I saw the dead, small and great, standing before God, and books were opened.
 And another book was opened, which is the Book of Life.
 And the dead were judged according to their works, by the things which were written in the books” (Revelation 20:12 also Acts 3:19–21).

 D. Satan bears ultimate responsibility for originating sin and for causing people to sin.
 “He who sins is of the devil, for the devil has sinned from the beginning.
 For this purpose the Son of God was manifested, that He might destroy the works of the devil” (1 John 3:8 also Revelation 22:12).

-The atonement is not completed until the universe and all in it are restored to pre-sin condition—with the assurance that sin will never rise again.
+The atonement is not completed until the universe and all in it are restored to the pre-sin condition—with the assurance that sin will never rise again (Nahum 1:9).

 In His service,